 - Controlled Equipment List – the Controlled Equipment List identifies categories of equipment that LEAs may acquire from the military/federal agencies if they provide additional information, certifications, and assurances.
 While inclusion on these lists would not preclude a LEA from using other funds for such acquisitions, the Working Group’s report urges LEAs to give careful consideration to the appropriateness of acquiring such equipment for their communities.

 Below are the complete prohibited and controlled equipment lists that the interagency Law Enforcement Equipment Working Group created; following each item is a notation in red, identifying if UWPD owns or has access to that equipment.
 If UWPD determines that it needs to own equipment on the prohibited and/or controlled lists (in addition to what is already owned), the department will seek input from the campus community.

 Tracked armored vehicles: vehicles that provide ballistic protection to their occupants and utilize a tracked system instead of wheels for forward motion.

 Weaponized aircraft, vessels, and vehicles of any kind: These items will be prohibited from purchase or transfer with weapons installed.

 Firearms of .50‐caliber or higher

 Grenade launchers: firearm or firearm accessory designed to launch small explosive projectiles.

 None.
-However, UWPD does own “launchers” specifically for dispersing crowd control chemical dispersants and less lethal rounds.
+However, UWPD does own “launchers” specifically for dispersing crowd control chemical dispersants and less-lethal rounds, like foam munitions.
 The launchers could be capable of launching military explosive grenades.
 However, we do not possess those types of munitions and have no plans to in the future.